US applications for jobless aid rise last week - The Boston Globe

 The total number of Americans collecting unemployment aid ticked up by 3,000 to 1.37 million for the week ending Oct.
 1.

-Another government report early last week showed that the number of available jobs in the US plummeted in August compared with July as businesses grow less desperate for workers, briefly encouraging investors and economists.
+Another government report early last week showed that the number of available jobs in the United States plummeted in August compared with July as businesses grow less desperate for workers, briefly encouraging investors and economists.

 Earlier this month, the government reported that the US economy shrank for the second straight quarter, but so far, that has done little to cool the job market, part of the Fed’s inflation-fighting strategy.